Why do many projects waste resources and overrun budgets? The answer lies in project management strategies and approaches.

 How are Gantt charts and project timelines different?

 While Gantt charts and project timelines are similar, their main purposes are different.
-Primarily, Gantt charts are used to visually represent the relationship between tasks and show the project’s progress.
-Project timelines on the other hand don’t need to show task relationships, but rather outline all the moving parts in the project.
+Primarily, Gantt charts are used to visually represent the relationship between tasks and show their progress.
+Project timelines on the other hand don’t need to show task relationships, but rather outline all the moving parts in the assignment.

 Chronological Project Timeline

-The chronological project timeline displays the project overview in sequential order, just as its name suggests.
+The chronological timeline displays the project overview in sequential order, just as its name suggests.

 The arrangement can be top to bottom (vertical) or left to right (horizontal).